Fibromyalgia

 • Stiffness, especially in the morning

-Treatment aims to relieve symptoms and improve quality of life.
-Regular physical activity is one of the most important parts, although the training must be adapted.
-Walking, light strength training and gentle stretching can reduce pain over time.
-Relaxation exercises, yoga or mindfulness help many people to reduce stress, which otherwise exacerbates symptoms.
-Physiotherapy can provide guidance and structure in training.
-Pain-relieving medications can be used when necessary, but often have limited effect.
-Heat, massage and ergonomic aids can also make everyday life easier.
-At rehcore.com there are products such as back supports, neck pillows and heating products that can relieve local discomfort.
+Treatment aims to alleviate symptoms and improve quality of life.
+Regular physical activity is one of the most important components, although exercise must be adapted.
+Walking, light strength training, and gentle stretching can reduce pain over time.
+Relaxation exercises, yoga, or mindfulness help many to reduce stress, which otherwise amplifies symptoms.
+Physiotherapy can provide guidance and structure to exercise.
+Pain-relieving medications can be used if needed but often have limited effect.
+Heat, massage, and ergonomic aids can also make daily life easier.
+At rehcore.com, you can find products such as back supports, neck pillows, and heat products that can provide local relief.

 Self-care plays a crucial role.
 Regular activity, even in small doses, helps keep the body moving.
-Plan your day to avoid overload and distribute activities evenly.
+Plan your day to avoid overexertion and distribute activities evenly.
 Sleep quality can be improved with good routines and a calm evening environment.
-Stress management is key, techniques such as deep breathing, meditation or light yoga can reduce symptoms.
-Ergonomic aids in the workplace, such as pillows and supports, can reduce fatigue and pain during the day.
+Stress management is central; techniques such as deep breathing, meditation, or light yoga can reduce symptoms.
+Ergonomic aids at the workplace, such as pillows and supports, can reduce fatigue and pain during the day.

 When should I seek medical attention?

-Seek medical attention if you have long-term, unexplained pain that doesn't go away or if it's severely affecting your daily life.
-If you suspect you have fibromyalgia, a doctor or specialist can diagnose you and help you come up with a treatment plan.
-It's also important to rule out other conditions that can cause similar symptoms.
+Seek medical attention if you have long-term, unexplained pain that does not go away or if your daily life is severely affected.
+If fibromyalgia is suspected, a doctor or specialist can provide a diagnosis and help with a treatment plan.
+It is also important to rule out other diseases that can cause similar symptoms.

-Products that provide warmth, support, and relief can help relieve symptoms of fibromyalgia.
-A back or neck support can relieve stiffness, while heating pads can soften tense muscles.
-Compression garments can increase comfort for long-term pain and help improve circulation.
+Products that provide warmth, support, and relief can alleviate symptoms of fibromyalgia.
+A back support or neck support can relieve stiffness, while heating pads can loosen tense muscles.
+Compression garments can increase comfort during chronic pain and contribute to more even circulation.
 Ergonomic pillows or seat cushions can also make rest and sleep more restorative.

 How long does fibromyalgia last?

-Fibromyalgia is a chronic disease.
-It does not go away completely, but symptoms can vary in intensity and become milder with treatment and self-care.
+Fibromyalgia is a chronic condition.
+It doesn't completely go away, but symptoms can vary in intensity and become milder with treatment and self-care.

 Can I exercise despite pain?

 Yes, exercise is an important part of treatment.
-Adjust the intensity and start slowly.
-Regular walking or light weight training can reduce pain over time.
+Adjust the intensity and start gently.
+Regular walks or light strength training can reduce pain over time.

 What type of treatment works best?

-A combination of physical activity, stress management, good sleep hygiene and sometimes medication gives the best effect.
-Multimodal treatment, where several interventions are combined, is often the most successful.
+A combination of physical activity, stress management, good sleep hygiene, and sometimes medication provides the best effect.
+Multimodal treatment, where several interventions are combined, is often most successful.

-Yes, many people find that heat softens muscles and relieves stiffness.
-Heating pads, blankets and warm baths can provide significant symptom relief.
+Yes, many find that heat softens muscles and relieves stiffness.
+Heating pads, blankets, and warm baths can provide significant symptom relief.

 Is fibromyalgia hereditary?

 There is a genetic component.
-Having close relatives with the disease increases the risk, but environment and lifestyle also play a role.
+If you have close relatives with the disease, the risk increases, but environment and lifestyle also play a role.

-Symptoms can vary, but with the right strategies you can keep the disease stable and sometimes reduce symptoms.
-However, without self-care and adaptation, symptoms can worsen.
+Symptoms can fluctuate, but with the right strategies, you can keep the disease stable and sometimes reduce discomfort.
+Without self-care and adaptation, symptoms can, however, worsen.

 What products are recommended for fibromyalgia?

-Back and neck supports, heating pads and ergonomic pillows can relieve pain.
-Compression garments can provide extra support in everyday life.
+Back and neck supports, heating pads, and ergonomic pillows can alleviate pain.
+Compression garments can provide extra support in daily life.

 When should I seek medical attention?

-In case of long-term pain that does not improve or if everyday life is severely limited.
-Also seek medical attention if you suspect that the symptoms may be due to another illness.
+For long-term pain that does not improve or if daily life becomes severely limited.
+Also seek medical attention if you suspect that symptoms may be due to another illness.